AviatrixSystems/Docs/HowTos/avxgw_azurevpngw_site2cloud.rst

 The Site2Cloud on CloudN configuration workflow is very simple.

-1. At Aviatrix Controller, go to "Gateway" page to create one non-vpn gateway.
+1. At the Aviatrix Controller, go to "Gateway" page to create one non-vpn gateway.

 #.
-At Azure portal, go to "Virtual network gateways" page.
+At the Azure portal, go to "Virtual network gateways" page.
 Fill in the following information to create a new virtual network gateway:

      - Name: Enter an Azure VPN gateway name (e.g. Azure-VPN-GW)